Find Trade Colleges

 73% Freshmen Loans

-The total student population at Pinnacle Career Institute-South Kansas City is 508, which includes 508 full-time undergraduates.
+There are 508 full-time undergraduates at Pinnacle Career Institute-South Kansas City, and 508 students altogether.
 The school has a student-to-faculty ratio of 20 to 1.

 Students who graduate from Pinnacle Career Institute-South Kansas City with a bachelor’s degree make an average of $27,699 during the early years of their career after graduation.